buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
-You can reach me [on Twitter](https://twitter.com/einbuhrmi) or via [email](mailto:hello@buhrmi.de).
-My usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
+If you're looking for an app developer, reach out to [email](mailto:hello@buhrmi.de).
+My usual rate is $100 USD/hour, which can be cheaper if I really like your idea.
 The initial consultation is free of course.
 I'm also available for hire full-time.

 ### Demo

-You can see this tech stack in action on [Shitcoin Swap](https://www.shitcoinswap.com) - currently in development as an open source alternative to Binance, Coinbase, etc.
+You can see Buhrmi's App Framework in action on [Shitcoin Swap](https://www.shitcoinswap.com) - currently in development as an open source alternative to Binance, Coinbase, etc.

 ## Old portfolio stuff